mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 The bulk of the Imperial Navy’s 76th fleet is headquartered at Sekwon with squadrons stationed throughout the subsector.
-The Naval Base on Iidsha includes a training facility and operational centre for Imperial Naval Intelligence.
+The Naval Base on Iidsha includes a training facility and operational center for Imperial Naval Intelligence.
 While the INI are allegedly there to monitor incoming traffic from Antares and Fornast, they are presumably also